 New York City Law Department

-- Executive Assistant Corporation Counsel for Commercial Law Richard Dearing
+Steven Stein Cushman - Executive Assistant Corporation Counsel for Commercial Law

 Division Chief: Sheryl Neufeld | Deputy Chief: Michelle Goldberg-Cahn

-- Affordable Housing: Resolved long-standing litigation concerning a rezoning in Brooklyn’s Broadway Triangle area, permitting the development of more affordable housing.
+- Affordable Housing: Prevailed in a challenge to rezoning of the former Pfizer factory in Brooklyn, enabling the development of more affordable housing.

 Gail Rubin | Deputy Chief: